maunium/synapse-http-antispam/README.md

 for the list of available callbacks.
 All callbacks except `check_media_file_for_spam`, `check_registration_for_spam` and `should_drop_federated_event` are available.

 The module will make HTTP requests to `<base_url>/<callback_name>` with all function parameters as JSON fields.
 The `authorization` field will be sent as a `Authorization: Bearer <value>` header if specified.

-Any 2xx response will be return `NOT_SPAM` to Synapse and the response body will be ignored.

-Any other response is treated as a rejection.
-The response body must be JSON and will be returned to the client as is.
-If the `errcode` field is not present, it will default to `M_FORBIDDEN`.
+The response body must always be JSON.
+Any 2xx response will be return `NOT_SPAM` to Synapse.
+The content of 2xx responses is ignored, so an empty object is sufficient.
+Any other response is treated as a rejection and the response body will be returned to the client as-is.
+If the `errcode` field is not present in error responses, it will default to `M_FORBIDDEN`.

 If the server returns a non-JSON response or if the request fails, the module will fail closed and reject the callback with an `M_UNKNOWN` error.